-A small fenced play area surrounds the the Broulee Bunyips Playgroup storage shed.
+A small fenced play area surrounds the storage shed used by the Broulee Bunyips Playgroup.
 The surface under the synthethic grass in this area is uneven and the grass is worn.

 Native bush

 A large portion of the western half of Captain Oldrey comprises Bangalay Sand Forest.
 Residents and walking groups sometimes make use of this area for recreational purposes.